varvarra/CV/README.md

 - I worked on Marketing Analysis for an innovative product in the field of educational robotics.
 I had to pick up a lot of skills to tackle various issues, taking my own **initiative** to produce a report with growth strategy recommendations for the company.
 - Was praised for my **versatile approach and wide-ranging knowledge** helping the tech team to better understand what to concentrate on.

-#### Conscientious self-starter
+#### Conscientious self-starter adaptable to dynamic environments
 - Museum experience creator for children, centered around the "Information Age" and "Space" themes of the Science Museum.
 Received a lot of **positive feedback** and further event requests.
 I was **taking a risk**, which was worth every minute of it as it was done with conviction.
 - Learning a completely **new technology stack like Node, MongoDB, Express** in just a week for my final project was challenging but very exciting.

 #### Adaptable to dynamic and fast-paced environments
 - Quickly and productively adjusted my skill-set to succeed at Makers Academy.
+Learning completely new technologies such as Node, MongoDB, Express in just a week for my final project was challenging and very exciting.
 - Experienced an early-stage startup environment working at Indybo, requiring a lot of **flexibility** and an entrepreneurial approach.
+- Experienced an early-stage start-up environment working at Indybo, requiring a lot of flexibility and an entrepreneurial approach.

 #### Other Skills
 - Foreign languages: Russian (Native), French (Post-Intermediate),  Spanish and Portuguese (Basic)